frontenddogma/web-development-glossary/manuscript/a.md

 AV1 Image File Format
 : An image file format that uses AV1 compression algorithms.
 AVIF competes with HEIC which uses the same container format, built upon ISOBMFF, but HEVC for compression.
 Version 1.0.0 of the AVIF specification was finalized in 2019.&nbsp;[†](#w-av1)

+Availability Zone
+: With Amazon Web Services (AWS), a term for one or more data centers with redundant power, networking, and connectivity.
+An AWS Region consists of several Availability Zones.

 AVIF
 : → AV1 Image File Format

 AWS
 : → Amazon Web Services

+AZ
+: → Availability Zone

 Q> Is something important missing, or did you find a mistake?
 Please [share your feedback](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!